-When you see flashing lights in your rear-view mirror or hear sirens getting close, it is important to know how to react.
-Emergency responders put their lives on the line for us each and every day, and we need to be ready to help them get where they need to go as safely as possible.
+When you see flashing lights of emergency vehicles in your rear-view mirror or hear sirens getting close, it is essential to know how to react.
+Emergency responders put their lives on the line for us every day, and we need to be ready to help them get where they need to go as safely as possible.

 Do Not Enter The Intersection

-When an emergency vehicle has its lights or sirens engaged they have the right of way even if you have a green light.
+When an emergency vehicle has its lights or sirens engaged, they have the right of way even if you have a green light.
 Always wait to enter the intersection until the emergency vehicle has gone through.
-When proceeding always go slow and be aware of any additional emergency vehicles coming through.
+When proceeding, always go slow and be aware of any additional emergency vehicles.

 These rules also apply when interacting with emergency vehicles on the highway.

 If you see an emergency vehicle is stopped at the side of the road with its lights flashing, you need to slow to 60 km/hr unless you’re driving on the opposite side of a divided highway.
 The same rule applies to tow trucks and other service vehicles at the side of the highway with amber or amber and blue lights flashing.